 - 4.1 The Cabinet, or the Chief Executive or a Chief Officer may take a decision which is not in line with the Council's policy framework or the budget approved by full Council if the decision is a matter of urgency.
 However, the decision may only be taken: - (a) if it is not practical to convene a quorate meeting of the full Council; and - (b) if the Chairman of the relevant Select Committee agrees that the decision is a matter of urgency. - 4.2 The reasons why it is not practical to convene a quorate meeting of full Council and the consent of the Chairman of the relevant Select Committee to the decision being taken as a matter of urgency must be noted on the record of the decision.
-In the absence of the Chairman of the relevant Select Committee the consent of the Chairman of the Council or in the absence of both, the Vice-Chairman will be sufficient. - 4.3 Following the decision, the Cabinet will provide a full report to the next available Council meeting explaining the decision, the reasons for it and why the decision was treated as a matter of urgency.
+In the absence of the Chairman of the relevant Select Committee the consent of the Chairman of the relevant Select Committee the consent of the Select Committee the consent of the sufficient. - 4.3 Following the decision, the Cabinet will provide a full report to the next available Council meeting explaining the decision, the reasons for it and why the decision was treated as a matter of urgency.